 Your wisdom teeth are the sets of third molars located at the back of your upper and lower arches.
 They are generally the last four teeth to surface, or “erupt,” and can appear anywhere between ages 17 and 35.
 Wisdom teeth commonly require removal if they do not have enough room to properly develop and become fully functional.
 Due to the lack of adequate space in the mouth, wisdom teeth can become impacted—or stuck—in a problematic position that is often painful and necessitates extraction.
 While this impaction is typically noticed during the mid-teen years, older adults may also require extraction if the wisdom teeth start to present oral health concerns.
-At South River Dentistry, cosmetic dentist Jeff T. Blackburn, DDS offers treatment for wisdom teeth removal, as well as other oral surgery procedures.
+At South River Dentistry, dentist Jeff T. Blackburn, DDS offers treatment for wisdom teeth removal, as well as other oral surgery procedures.
 We frequently refer more complex cases of wisdom teeth extraction, such as impacted or partially erupted wisdom teeth, to the expertise of an oral surgeon in order to ensure the highest quality of patient care.

 Reasons to Extract Wisdom Teeth

 There are many reasons for wisdom teeth removal.
 Sometimes, the procedure is performed to address active pain, swelling, decay, or infection around the wisdom teeth.
 Other times, extracting the wisdom teeth is purely preventative and done in cases where future problems in the teeth and gums are foreseeable.
 When the wisdom teeth become impacted in your jawbone or gums, it can cause: